Anjali Menon: 2000–2009

-Menon (second from left) in a Press conference at the 43rd International Film Festival of India, 2012.
+Anjali Menon (second from left) in a Press conference at the 43rd International Film Festival of India, 2012.

-Anjali started her career by editing and assisting producers in the making of educational documentaries.
-She took up event photography and feature writing for journals.Black Nor White, was Anjali Menon's graduation film produced by Asif Kapadia at London Film School starring Rez Kempton and Archie Panjabi, was premiered at the Palm Springs International Film Festival and won the British Film Institute Imagine Asia award.
+Anjali Menon began her career by editing and assisting producers in the production of educational documentaries.
+She subsequently worked as an event photographer and contributed feature articles to various journals.
+Her graduation film, Black Nor White, was produced by Asif Kapadia at the London Film School and starred Rez Kempton and Archie Panjabi.
+The film premiered at the Palm Springs International Film Festival and received the British Film Institute ImagineAsia Award.